ToniWonKanobi/theoveranalyzed.net/posts/2016/2/24/selectively-smart-typography.md

 >
 > However, the feature can be vexing when typing in contexts where typographic beauty is clearly not the priority.
 For example the behavior would not make sense in a code editor like Xcode or BBEdit.
 These apps are more often used to write text that will please a programming language compiler or interpreter, where a string for example must be enclosed by "straight quotes", and “smart quotes” would only lead to a syntax error.

-As Jalkut notes later, disabling substitutions system-wise *is* the easiest fix.
-But it's also akin to using a sledgehammer to hang a small picture on the wall.
-Doing so would mean apps such as Tweetbot won't---for better or for worse---replace double/triple dashes and/or dumb quotes automatically.
+As Jalkut notes later, disabling substitutions system-wide *is* the easiest fix.
+But it's also akin to using a sledgehammer to hang a small canvas on the wall.
+Doing so would mean apps such as Tweetbot won't---[for better or for worse][1]---replace double/triple dashes and/or dumb quotes automatically.

 So what does Jalkut suggest?